jbal-sketch/RootMate/APP_STORE_SUBMISSION_GUIDE.md

      - Click "Add Account..."
      - Sign in with your Apple ID
      - Wait for Xcode to fetch your developer account

+   **⚠️ If you see "Your team has no devices" error:**
+   - **This is normal for first-time setup!** You don't need a physical device for App Store builds
+   - **Option 1 (Recommended):** Ignore the warning for now - you can still create App Store builds
+   - **Option 2:** Add a device (see troubleshooting section below)
+   - **Option 3:** Select "Any iOS Device" as your build destination (top toolbar) - this works for App Store builds
+   - The error won't prevent you from archiving and uploading to App Store Connect

 5. **Verify Bundle Identifier:**
    - Should be: `com.rootmate.RootMate`